Skip to main content

 • Reflect on what your group actually does and achieves.

-• Be honest about your role, whether it's prevention, dealing with issues, or campaigning.
+• Be honest about your role, whether it's prevention, dealing with issues, or campaigning - all are valid, don't claim you do everything.

-• Clearly articulate your services and their impact.
+• Clearly articulate your services, but more importantly, their impact.

 Language and Communication